bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?
+5. Why do we need super(x) in an extended class?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.